Rodrigo2603/Codificacao-Aritmetica/README.md

 - Change the name of the file in `line 56`
 - Run `codificacao_aritmetica.py`

-The output is an array that contains the numbers of that file compressed with a integer arithmetic algorithm
+The output is an array that contains the numbers of that file compressed with an integer arithmetic algorithm